Divisional Charts Calculator

 Frequently Asked Questions

-The Dashamsa (D10) chart is specifically designed for career and professional analysis.
-Examine the 10th house of D10, the placement of the Sun (natural career significator), and the D10 Lagna lord's position.
-Planets that are strong in both D1 and D10 are your primary career indicators.
+The Dashamsa (D10).
+Examine the 10th house of D10, the Sun's placement, and the D10 Lagna lord.
+Planets strong in both D1 and D10 are your primary career indicators.
 The Mahadasha and Antardasha of D10-strong planets bring the most significant career developments.

-Divisional charts redistribute planets based on their exact degree within each sign, not just which sign they occupy.
+Divisional charts redistribute planets based on exact degree, not just which sign they occupy.
 A planet at 5 degrees and one at 25 degrees of the same sign will typically appear in different signs in most divisional charts.
-This degree-level precision is what makes divisional charts valuable — they add specificity that the sign-level Rashi chart cannot provide.
+This degree-level precision is exactly what makes divisional charts valuable.

-For most purposes, D1 (Rashi), D9 (Navamsa), and one or two domain-specific charts (D10 for career, D7 for children, D4 for property) are sufficient.
-The higher divisional charts (D40, D45, D60) require extremely precise birth times and are used primarily by advanced practitioners for specialized analysis.
+For most purposes, D1 (Rashi), D9 (Navamsa), and one or two domain-specific charts are sufficient.
+The higher charts (D40, D45, D60) require extremely precise birth times and are used by advanced practitioners.
 Kaala generates all 16 for completeness but emphasizes D1 and D9 in standard interpretations.